CASE STUDY

 Customer Journey

-Building on what I learned from user research, I mapped out the customer journey to better understand key touch points with our product, and how we solve their problems.
+Building on what I learned from user research, I mapped out the customer journey to better understand their workflows and key touch points with our product.

 The flowchart maps out the marina manager journey (blue) and boater journey (green).
 It also highlights key touch points with our products, and how their experiences connect.